Guide to Starting a Property Preservation Business

 Have you ever wondered what happens to buildings foreclosed upon by government agencies, banks, and other financial institutions?
 Millions of homes and properties are foreclosed upon across the United State of America each year.
 Quite a large number of properties for banks to dispose of immediately, thus the need for a property preservation contractor who clean up the building, rehabilitate it, and make it ready for sale.

-The property preservation industry was borne by the downturn of the economy in 2010.
+The property preservation industry as we know it today was essentially born during the downturn of the economy in 2009-2010.
 Most people were unable to pay their debts or rents leading to the foreclosure of millions of properties.
 Mortgage lenders, banks, and other financial institutions were in dire need of contractors who are willing and able to clean up the properties and remodel them for new sales.

 A rapid growth has been experienced in the industry and this growth is forecasted to continue over the next five years.
 Fluctuations are bound to occur as the economy grows but there will always be foreclosed properties needing cleanup and rehabilitation.
 So stop thinking and start acting.